Kopika0208/AskLegal.ai-AI-Legal-Assistant/README.md

 ## Technologies Used

-- 🤖 Mistral AI's `Mixtral-8x22B-Instruct-v0.1` for natural language understanding and response generation.
+- 🤖 Gemini's gemini-2.0-flash for natural language understanding and response generation.
 - ⚙️ `InLegalBERT` for Indian Penal Code text embeddings.
 - 🧩 **Streamlit** for the front-end interface.
 - 📅 **Redis** for quick, indexed access to knowledge base entries.